cirosantilli/linux-cheat/system-call/index.md

     TODO how to get a list of *ALL* system calls

+    TODO how to get a list of syscalls for each architecture?

 - `man 2 syscall`: a function that allows to make direct system calls in c

 to get info on specific system calls do: